-When my son told me he wanted a new desk in his room I was excited.
+When my son told me he wanted a floating corner desk in his room I was excited.
 I started brainstorming all the different options of what we could purchase or build for him.
 We love doing DIY projects and knew we could create a wooden corner desk easily and for cheap!
 He initially wanted a desk from IKEA, but my design heart wanted something that looked a bit more built in.
-I wanted it to fit with the bookshelves that it was going to be attached.
+I wanted it to fit with the bookshelves under the large window that it was going to be attached.

 I wanted the bookshelves and desk to look like they were built in.
 My son wanted it to be a large floating desk, so we compromised and figured it all out together.
 It was important to not spend a lot of money either.
 I try my hardest to do things inexpensively.
 We looked through DIY corner desk ideas on Pinterest found a ton of great ideas.
 I knew we could come up with the perfect desk for my son so that h could enjoy his personal space.

-Thinking of how I wanted this desk to look, I wanted the base to match the paint on the bookshelves.
+Thinking of how I wanted this desk to look, I wanted the bottom of the desk to match the paint on the bookshelves.
 I wanted to break it up by adding some butcher block to the top.
 Anyone that has shopped for already made butcher block, its a bit pricey.
 I could have made my own DIY butcher block like I did in my laundry room, but I didn’t have that kind of time.

 So, I went on a hunt to find some way to get a gorgeous butcher block top without spending hundreds of dollars.
 In the end, I only spend about 45 dollars for this wood top!
 The table legs were a separate purchase, cost 20 dollars a piece and we used three of them.
 So, for just above 100 dollars, I was able to create a nice custom looking desk that worked with our space.

 We took some inspiration from our laundry room folding table, and I am super happy with the result.